Olivier Chamard / Geneva Academy

 Our scientific research focuses on clarifying IHL, strengthening human rights protection, and developing the areas of complementarity between IHL and international human rights law.
 In these areas, the Geneva Academy makes a specific contribution to policy development and debate, in government and among scholars and practitioners.

 The Geneva Academy is a cosmopolitan community located in the heart of Geneva, an international city and humanitarian hub.
-Through close interaction with international organizations, NGOs, experts, and governments, we actively participate in global discussions of IHL, HR, international criminal law, and transitional justice.
+Through close interaction with international organizations, NGOs, experts, and governments, we actively participate in global discussions on IHL, human rights, international criminal law, and transitional justice.